-All members of teaching and support staff have received training related to SEND.
-This will have taken place during their initial training or probation period, as well as ongoing CPD either within school or at courses run by the local authority or other organisations.
+All members of teaching and support staff receive ongoing CPD related to different areas of SEND.
+This takes place either within school or at courses run by the local authority or other organisations.
 Some staff, working with children who have more complex needs, may have received more specialised training.
 The SENCO has completed the National Award for SEN Co-ordination.